top of page

 The lifespan of dental bonding is usually between 2 and 10 years, but, like anything, its longevity will depend on how good your oral hygiene is and how well the bonding is looked after and protected.

-The material used for dental bonding is durable, but not as strong as your natural teeth or other treatment options like porcelain veneers and dental crowns.
-They can be prone to chipping if you eat hard foods or grind your teeth at night, but bonding repairs are usually easy for your dentist to do.
+Dental bonding resin is durable, but not as strong as your natural teeth or porcelain veneers, dental crowns.
+Composite can be prone to chipping if you eat hard foods or grind your teeth at night.
+That being said, repairing bonded areas is not complicated.

-• Proper oral care - brush your teeth at least twice a day and floss daily to maintain cleanliness and protect your bonding from staining.
+• Good oral care.
+Brush your teeth at least twice a day and floss daily to remove plaque and protect bonding from staining.
+Regular visits to your dental clinic is also essential for maintaining dental health.

 • Wear a splint to help prevent bruxism and protect the bonding from fracturing especially at night time.